ferrazzosito/unibz-infosec-frontend/README.md

 - The chat is from a frontend point of view a bit buggy, because it was meant for a slight different version of react.
 Nevertheless, if you use it properly, without particular edge cases, it works as it should.

+- Keep in mind that the insecure version doesn't use salt in the encryption therefore you have to access with different accounts to the safe/unsafe version.

+## Vulnerabilities

 -- vulnerabilities

 -- vulnerabilities notes (how things work or where to find them)

+-- vuln nuova